Viktor Glondys: Appointment and rise of fascism

-Quickly after being elected, he started to address the matter of autonomy for the church and its school institutions, which he advocated for alongside church curator Hans Otto Roth to the Prime Minister Iuliu Maniu and the Minister of Education.
-He set two goals: to deepen international contacts which he could use as domestic political leverage against the central government, and stated the church could fulfill a mission across Southeastern Europe.
-He also wanted to have ethic cohesion between the ethnic Germans in Romania through the Lutheran faith.
+Soon after being elected, Glondys started to address the matter of autonomy for the church and its school institutions, for which he advocated alongside church curator Hans Otto Roth to the Prime Minister Iuliu Maniu and the Minister of Education.
+He had two goals: to deepen international contacts which he could use as domestic political leverage against the central government, stating the church could fulfill a mission across Southeastern Europe; and to have ethnic cohesion between the ethnic Germans in Romania through the Lutheran faith.
 Due to this, he tried to steer the church away from party and political motivations, although the Nazis had already started to take over some ecclesiastical youth organizations.
 However, he was also blamed during this time for being the decisive member who let the Nazis start to be accepted into the church leadership; Glondys permitted this as a form of "cohabitation" to limit and prevent damage, which backfired on him.
-In addition to letting cohabitation happen, in January 1933, he allowed the regional church to accommodate the self-help movement on the basis of carrying out community projects in Transylvania, which parish offices stated in reports was clearly distanced from the church and did not have any loyalty to it and that it was more-so focused on its leader, Scharführer.
-Despite these objections during the movement's trial run with the church, he supported and allowed the consistory to enter a formal agreement with the movement on the basis that they would allow church order, and it could not be used for propaganda, allowing the movement into the structures of the church in the hopes it would partially neutralize it.
+In addition to letting cohabitation happen, in January 1933, he allowed the regional church to accommodate the self-help movement on the basis of carrying out community projects in Transylvania.
+Parish offices stated in reports that the movement was clearly distanced from the church, had no loyalty to it, and was more focused on its leader, the Scharführer.
+Despite these objections during the movement's trial run with the church, he supported and allowed the consistory to enter a formal agreement with the movement on the basis that they would allow church order and not use it for propaganda, allowing the movement into the structures of the church in the hopes it would be partially neutralized.
 Thus, in the years of 1932 and 1933, his position could best be described as indirect criticism, since he never fully denounced the movement.
-However, in secret meetings after Hitler's seizure of power, he took a more moderate approach that called for the adaptation to also include the ethnic-moral forces of the renewal movement, a position that he was eventually called out for.
+However, in secret meetings after Hitler's seizure of power, he took a more moderate approach that called for the adaptation to also include the ethnic-moral forces of the renewal movement, a position for which he was eventually criticized.